 We are currently busy preparing 2018 harvest gross margin accounts for our arable farming clients.
 You can see an early indication of how the 2018 harvest compares with 2017 harvest, drawn from clients’ year-end accounts, below.

 Compare how your farm performed in the 2018 harvest.
 If you are concerned about your farm’s performance please contact us.

-Key trends in the farming industry
+Key trends in the farming and agriculture industry:

-- Early indications across all farms show lower yields for barley and wheat.
+- Early indications across all farms show lower yields for barley and wheat crops.
 Oilseed rape yields show a slight improvement.
 However, our top 20% have seen increases in yields across all crops.
 Significant increases in prices, especially for early harvest sales, has resulted in gross output per acre across all farms increasing by £55 per acre.

 - Savings are being achieved across variable costs, mainly a reduction in spray costs possibly due to more spring cropping.